chaliuu/Red-Cow/esp32_wifi_server/README.txt

+**This is a proof of concept prototype testing the ability of the ESP32 module to communicate through wifi**

 The above code allows the esp32 wroom board to serve as a webserver to control LED lights

 change SSID (wife network name) and wifi password according to your wife network